chinapedia/wikipedia.abstract.en/Page/Molotov–Ribbentrop_Pact.md

 News leaks

-Alfred_Naujocks.jpg of August 31, 1939, led by Alfred Naujocks (pictured).]]
+of August 31, 1939, led by Alfred Naujocks (pictured).]]
 On August 25, 1939, the _New York Times_ ran a page-one story by Otto D. Tolischus called "Nazi Talks Secret" whose subtitle included "Soviet and Reich Agree on East."[42]
 On August 26, 1939, the _Times_ report Japanese anger[43] and French Communist surprise[44] over the pact.
 The same day, however, Tolischus filed a story that noted Nazi troops on the move near Gleiwitz (now Gliwice)—which led to the false flag Gleiwitz incident on August 31, 1939.[45]
 On August 28, 1939, the _Times_ was still reporting on fears of a Gleiwitz raid.[46]
 On August 29, 1939, the _Times_ reported that the Supreme Soviet had failed on its first day of convening to act on the pact.[47]
 On the same day, the _Times_ also reported from Montreal, Canada, that American professor Samuel N. Harper of the University of Chicago had stated publicly his belief that "the Russo-German non-aggression pact conceals an agreement whereby Russia and Germany may have planned spheres of influence for Eastern Europe."[48]
 On August 30, 1939, the _Times_ reported a Soviet build-up on its Western frontiers by moving 200,000 troops from the Far East.[49]

 The secret protocol

 On August 22, one day after the talks broke down with France and Britain, Moscow revealed that Ribbentrop would visit Stalin the next day.
 This happened while the Soviets were still negotiating with the British and French missions in Moscow.
 With the Western nations unwilling to accede to Soviet demands, Stalin instead entered a secret Nazi–Soviet pact.
 On August 23 a 10-year non-aggression pact was signed with provisions that included: consultation, arbitration if either party disagreed, neutrality if either went to war against a third power, no membership of a group "which is directly or indirectly aimed at the other".
 The article "On Soviet–German Relations" in the Soviet newspaper _Izvestia_ of August 21, 1939, stated:

-Molotov–Ribbentrop_Pact_(German_copy).gif Molotov-Ribbentrop_Pact_2.gif

 There was also a secret protocol to the pact, revealed only after Germany's defeat in 1945,[50] although hints about its provisions were leaked much earlier, e.g., to influence Lithuania.[51]
 According to the protocol, Romania, Poland, Lithuania, Latvia, Estonia and Finland were divided into German and Soviet "spheres of influence".[52]
 In the north, Finland, Estonia and Latvia were assigned to the Soviet sphere.[53]
 Poland was to be partitioned in the event of its "political rearrangement": the areas east of the Pisa, Narev, Vistula and San rivers would go to the Soviet Union, while Germany would occupy the west.[54]
 Lithuania, adjacent to East Prussia, would be in the German sphere of influence, although a second secret protocol agreed to in September 1939 reassigned the majority of Lithuania to the USSR.[55]
 According to the protocol, Lithuania would be granted its historical capital Vilnius, which was under Polish control during the inter-war period.
 Another clause of the treaty stipulated that Germany would not interfere with the Soviet Union's actions towards Bessarabia, then part of Romania;[56] as a result, not only Bessarabia, but Northern Bukovina and Hertza regions too, were occupied by the Soviets, and integrated into the Soviet Union.